 This seminar will introduce some of the central concepts of psychoanalysis: Mourning and Melancholia, Repetition and Remembering, Transference, Neurosis, the Unconscious, Identification, Psychodynamic, Eros, Envy, Gratitude, Splitting, Death.
 The central theme will be how these concepts shed light on human flourishing and the characteristic ways we fail to flourish.
 Readings from Plato, Aristotle, Freud, Loewald, Lacan, Melanie Klein, Betty Joseph, Hanna Segal and others.

 Instructor(s): Jonathan Lear; Dr. Alfred Margulies Terms Offered: Spring.
-Seminar scheduled to be taught Spring 2025
+Spring 2025

 PHIL 22602.
 The Fate of Autonomy.
 100 Units.